 In response, some vendors may offer an on-premise solution that doesn’t scale or isn’t necessarily designed for the cloud.

 But what if CISOs require flexibility to either deploy an on-premise solution or fully transition to the cloud?

-Delivering industry-leading agility, simplicity, visibility and security, SD-WAN fills that gap, offering a unique hybrid model that can be deployed on-premise, fully in the cloud, or hybrid, where the VMware SD-WAN Orchestrator resides in the cloud and the VMware SD-WAN Gateway lives on-premise.
+Delivering industry-leading agility, simplicity, visibility and security, SD-WAN fills that gap, offering a unique hybrid model that can be deployed on-premises, fully in the cloud, or hybrid, where the VMware SASE Orchestrator resides in the cloud and the VMware SD-WAN Gateway lives on-premises.